spfitzgerald/EDS_wkshp/README.md

 # EDS_wkshp
-Test repo for eco data science workshop on 12/6/2017
+Test repo for EDS workshop on 12/6/2017

+Here I clicked on "README.md" in the bottom right and made some changes (i.e., in the line above I changed it to EDS)